 When carriers are late in submitting their reports, they also get fined $50 or 10% of their total net tax due with their return, whichever is greater.

-The July 31, 2018, IFTA deadline is fast approaching.
+The next IFTA reporting deadline will be here before you know it.
 Are you fully prepared for it?

 Contact us now to learn more about how the KeepTruckin ELD solution can help ease your administrative burden of dealing with tedious paperwork.
 You can give us a call at 855-434-ELOG or drop us an email at firstname.lastname@example.org.